mpdf/mpdf.github.io/reference/html-control-tags/indexentry.md

 ## Recommended placement

-<p>Recommended placement of Index Entries is just after the first word following the opening tag of the block element:</p>
+Recommended placement of Index Entries is just after the first word following the opening tag of the block element:

 {% highlight php %}
 <h2>First<indexentry... /> word of a heading or block</h2>
 {% endhighlight %}

-<p>or alternatively just after the opening tag of the block element:</p>
+or alternatively just after the opening tag of the block element:

 {% highlight php %}
 <h2><indexentry... />Heading or block</h2>
 {% endhighlight %}

-<p>or just after a word to be marked:</p>
+or just after a word to be marked:

 {% highlight php %}
 ... this is a word<indexentry... /> in the middle of text to be marked ...